YSJ-yang/website-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Macroeconomics
-  - Microeconomic theory
+  - Innovation
-  - Experimental economics
+  - Industrial Organization

 # Education to show in About widget
 education: